codycarter1763/cFS-ESP32-Telemetry/README.md

 python3 tools/view_ds_log.py delete-file /cf/sensor_6000_1.dat
 ```

-# Results
-Below shows the working setup, where a ESP32 connected to cFS can sucessfully send CCSDS packets to ESP32_BRIDGE, and out to TO_LAB to mimic how a real aerospace system works.

-## Demonstration of LC App

-## Demonstration of HS App

-## Demonstration of FM App

 ## Design Information
 Here, I wanted to document some design challenges I faced and context for the inner workings of the apps and ESP32 for anyone who wants to trace through my software.